iesahin/xvc/README.md

 - Xvc uses [rayon] to calculate content hashes of millions of files in parallel.
 - Thanks to [strum], Xvc uses enums extensively and converts almost everything to typed values from strings.
 - Xvc has a deep CLI that has subcommands of subcommands like `xvc storage new s3`, and all these work with minimum bugs thanks to [clap].
 - Xvc uses [rust-s3] to connect to S3 and compatible storage services.
+It employs excellent [tokio] for fast async Rust.
+These cloud storage features can be turned off thanks to Rust conditional compilation.
 - Without implementations of [BLAKE3], BLAKE2, SHA-2 and SHA-3 from Rust [crypto] crate, Xvc couldn't detect file changes so fast.
 - Many thanks to small and well built crates, [reflink], [relative-path], [path-absolutize], [glob] and [wax] for file system and glob handling.
 - Thanks to [sad_machine] for providing a State Machine implementation that I used in `xvc pipeline run`.
-State machine made running pipeline steps in parallel with a clean separation of process states.
+A DAG composed of State Machines made running pipeline steps in parallel with a clean separation of process states.
 - Thanks to [thiserror] and [anyhow] for making error handling a breeze.
-These two crates make me feel I'm doing something good for the humanity while handling errors.
+These two crates make me feel I'm doing something good for the humanity when handling errors.
 - Xvc is split into many crates and owes this organization to [cargo workspaces].

 [crossbeam]: https://docs.rs/crossbeam/latest/crossbeam/